Back to list

 If you could not afford to pay back the loan yourself, you should not be a Guarantor.

-If you have somehow been tricked, misled or mistaken into becoming a guarantor, you should seek urgent legal advice.
+If you find yourself tricked, misled or mistaken into becoming a guarantor, you should seek urgent legal advice.

 You may have a valid legal defence against paying anything as guarantor, especially if you: